The potential of AI to transform what we mean by intelligence was recognized during the earliest days of computing

 In fact, while other terms also were offered up, the phrase ‘Artificial Intelligence (AI)’ stuck and a new discipline was born.
 But not only that, these passionate eggheads also came up with AI’s defining goals, including **computer vision, machine translation, speech recognition, robotics, and machine learning**.

-And if that weren’t enough, a program known as the ‘Logic Theorist’ was demoed at the conference and is now considered the first AI program ever developed.
+And if that wasn’t enough, a program known as the ‘*Logic Theorist*’ was demoed at the conference and is now considered the first AI program ever developed.

 While, for some, the Dartmouth conference was considered a disappointment, with even the phrase Artificial Intelligence coming under criticism, many now recognize it as a vital signpost of things that were to come.